-Chief: 3 dead in Indiana mall shooting; witness kills gunman - NewsBreak
+Chief: 3 Dead In Indiana Mall Shooting; Witness Kills Gunman - NewsBreak

 The man entered the Greenwood Park Mall with a rifle and several magazines of ammunition and began firing in the food court, Greenwood Police Department Chief Jim Ison said.

-Four of those hit by gunfire were females and one was a male, Ison said.
-He didn't immediately know the specific gender or age of those who were killed.

-He said a 12-year-old girl was among the two injured, both of whom are in stable condition.

-Police confiscated a suspicious backpack that was in a bathroom near the food court, Ison said.
+An armed civilian killed the man, Ison said at a news conference.
+In total, four people were killed and two were injured, he said.

 Officers went to the mall at about 6 p.m. for reports of the shooting.

-“The real hero of the day is the citizen that was lawfully carrying a firearm in that food court and was able to stop the shooter almost as soon as he began," Ison said.
+Authorities are searching the mall for any other victims, but they believes the shooting was contained to the food court.

+Police have confiscated a suspicious backpack that was in a bathroom near the food court, Ison said.

 Indianapolis Metropolitan Police and multiple other agencies are assisting in the investigation.